- Is smoking tobacco really addictive?

 Any of these could be signs of lung cancer or a number of other lung problems, and you should see a doctor right away.

-Older people who are at higher risk for lung cancer because they’ve been heavy smokers may want to discuss with their doctors whether screening is appropriate for them.
-The American Cancer Society has screening guidelines for high-risk individuals regarding the use of low-dose CT scans for the early detection of lung cancer.
-For more detailed information on this, please see “Can non-small cell lung cancer be found early?” in our document, Lung Cancer (non-small cell) for more information.
+Older people who are at higher risk for lung cancer because they’ve been long-term heavy smokers may want to discuss with their doctors whether screening is appropriate for them.
+The American Cancer Society has guidelines on the use of low dose computed tomography (CT) to screen for lung cancer in certain people at high risk.
+For more detailed information on this, please see Lung Cancer Prevention and Early Detection.

 Remember that tobacco users have a higher risk for other cancers too, depending on the way they use tobacco.
 You can learn more about the types of cancer you may be at risk for by reading our document that discusses the type of tobacco you use (for example, Smokeless Tobacco, Cigar Smoking, or Cigarette Smoking).
 Other risk factors for these cancers may be more important than your use of tobacco, but you should know the additional risks that might apply to you.